ilianAZZ/konvu-test/README.md

 These files are typically used to manage and configure different aspects of a software development project, ensuring that unnecessary files are ignored by various tools and processes.
 ```

-We can try to ask the agent to list all files ignored by git, to make sure the content is properly ingested.
+We can try to ask the agent to list all files ignored by git, to make sure the content of files is properly ingested, and not only the file names.

 ```text
 Generated Prompt: